 School of International Service

 Dr. Paxton has also worked as a professional bicycle mechanic.
-He is owned by two dachshunds, Russell and Walter; follows the Boston Red Sox; and is looking for a new ceramics studio to continue his pottery.
+He is owned by two dachshunds, Russell and Walter; follows the Boston Red Sox; and has recently joined a sports team (something he never thought he'd do).

 - East Quad Bldg - 206A